 Bac to the Future?
+From College to Lycée

-WITH record numbers of UK pupils passing their ‘A’ levels with increasing ease each year, has the time come to adopt the French baccalaureate system?
+With record numbers of UK pupils passing their ‘A’ levels with increasing ease each year, has the time come to adopt the French baccalaureate system?

 The majority of British students study the three subjects they excel in, forget the ones they struggled through and if all goes well their university of choice welcomes them with open arms.